Modeling group heterogeneity in spatio-temporal data via physics-informed semiparametric regression: Dealing with sensor heterogeneity in air quality assessment

-Employing the mixed effect model with the previous specifications, we estimate the spatio-temporal concentration levels of NO$_2$ over the Lombardy region.
-Results are shown in Figure \ref{fig:fields}, for three representative hours of the day: 08:00, 16:00, and 21:00.
-The maps highlight the typical diurnal cycle of NO$_2$.
-In the morning, concentrations rise sharply due to traffic and domestic activities, with marked peaks in the largest urban centers such as Milano and Brescia.
-In the afternoon, at 16:00, levels decrease slightly, reflecting reduced mobility during working hours and the temporary stabilization of emissions.
-However, urban hotspots remain clearly visible, indicating the persistent impact of NO$_2$ in metropolitan areas.
-At 21:00, in the evening, high concentrations are widespread across the Po Valley, as the limited air circulation favors the increase of the pollutant accumulated throughout the day, especially in lowland and urban areas, while mountainous regions remain less affected.
+Using the mixed-effects model with the specifications described above, we estimate the spatio-temporal concentration levels of NO$_2$ over the Lombardy region.
+The results are shown in Figure \ref{fig:fields} for three representative hours of the day, namely 08:00, 16:00, and 21:00.
+The estimated maps highlight the typical diurnal cycle of NO$_2$.
+In the morning, concentrations increase markedly due to traffic and domestic activities, with pronounced peaks in major urban centers such as Milano and Brescia.
+In the afternoon (16:00), levels decrease slightly, reflecting reduced mobility during working hours and a temporary stabilization of emissions.
+Nevertheless, urban hotspots remain clearly visible, indicating the persistent impact of NO$_2$ in metropolitan areas.
+In the evening (21:00), elevated concentrations are observed across much of the Po Valley, as limited air circulation favors the accumulation of pollutants over the course of the day, particularly in lowland and urban areas, while mountainous regions remain less affected.
+These patterns are consistent with the expected behavior of NO$_2$ under typical urban and meteorological conditions.

-Moreover, contrary to what would be expected from a regular diurnal cycle, the NO$_2$ values at 00:00 are much lower than those at the end of the day.
-This behavior can be attributed to strong winds recorded on the days preceding the considered records, namely the $13^{th}$ and the $14^{th}$ January, with a weather alert on $13^{th}$, when gusts reached up to $70$ km/h, highly unusual for the region.
+Moreover, contrary to what would be expected under a regular diurnal cycle, NO$_2$ concentrations at 00:00 are substantially lower than those observed at the end of the day.
+This behavior can be attributed to strong wind conditions recorded in the days preceding the observations, namely the $13^{\text{th}}$ and $14^{\text{th}}$ of January.
+In particular, a weather alert was issued on the $13^{\text{th}}$, when wind gusts reached up to $70$ km/h, which is highly unusual for the region.
 Finally, we observe that the area surrounding the city of Sondrio, together with the mountain towns in the northwestern part of Lombardy, consistently exhibits lower NO$_2$ concentrations throughout the day.
-This can be explained by the Alpine morphology of this region.
-Indeed, the low population density and the limited anthropogenic activities reduce local emissions, while the stronger wind circulation, characteristic of mountainous regions, enhances the dispersion of the air pollutant.
+This pattern can be explained by the Alpine morphology of the region.
+Indeed, low population density and limited anthropogenic activities reduce local emissions, while stronger wind circulation, characteristic of mountainous areas, enhances pollutant dispersion.